dhilgart/TWIML_codenames/README.md

 # TWIML_codenames
-This repo contains the code for running the TWIMLfest codenames competition
+This repo contains the code for running the [TWIMLfest](https://twimlai.com/twimlfest/) [codenames competition](https://twimlai.com/twimlfest/sessions/codenames-bot-competition/)

 ## Competition Overview

 Bring your AI to a Codenames [[wiki](https://en.wikipedia.org/wiki/Codenames_(board_game))] [[video explanation of rules](https://www.youtube.com/watch?v=C97mCg9AxZc)] competition!
-Every contestant will submit an AI-powered bot.
+Every contestant will build an AI-powered bot.
 Bots will need to be able to both give 1-word clues and interpret their teammate-bot's clues.
 Contestants' bots will be randomly paired up and compete against another team of bots.
 Games will be simulated according to the regular [rules of Codenames](https://czechgames.com/files/rules/codenames-rules-en.pdf) to determine which bot is best!
 Will the winner take a word embeddings approach?
 A reinforcement learning approach?
 Something off the wall?

 The competition will take place via a central server that hosts all the games.
 Anytime that the server is open, you can launch your bot to play games.
 Your bot will be paired up at random with another active bot logged into the server to form a team.
 Each time there are enough active players a new game will start.
 Upon completion of each game, the winners’ ratings will increase and the losers’ ratings will decrease using an Elo rating system.
 Then your bot will be returned to the pool of available bots to await being paired with another random partner.